Completion or Graduation Rate

-The faculty teaching Science Breadth courses will promote the following student learning outcomes with their pedagogy:
+The faculty teaching Science Discover courses will promote the following student learning outcomes with their pedagogy:

-The Breadth Dimension of the Austin College curriculum requires two science courses, with at least one with an associated laboratory.
+The Discover Requirement of the Austin College curriculum requires two science courses, at least one with an associated laboratory.
 The requirement may be met by a specially designed non-majors course in the natural sciences with an associated laboratory, or by other designated laboratory courses regularly offered in biology, chemistry, and physics.
 The science requirement ensures that all Austin College students have experience using the scientific process to solve both theoretical scientific questions in the classroom and practical hands-on problems in the laboratory.

 Requirement: Two courses including at least one course with an associated laboratory.
 The two courses may be from the same discipline.